dunglas/frankenphp/docs/config.md

 #### Some notes

 - Directories can also be relative (to where the frankenphp process is started from)
-- The `/**/` pattern signifies recursive watching and may be followed by a filename pattern
+- The `**/` pattern signifies recursive watching and may be followed by a filename pattern
 - If the last part of the `watch` directive contains any of the characters `*`, `?`, `[`, `\` or `.`, it will be matched against the shell [filename pattern](https://pkg.go.dev/path/filepath#Match)
-- The watcher will ignore symlinks
+- The watcher will not follow symlinks
 - Be wary about watching files that are created at runtime (like logs) since they might cause unwanted worker restarts.

 The file watcher is based on [e-dant/watcher](https://github.com/e-dant/watcher).